kukuu/digital-twin-v2/LLM-SPYDER-code-documentation.md

-# LLM /NLM Integration Documentation for Digital Twin App - SPYDER
+# LLM / NLM Integration Documentation for Digital Twin App - SPYDER

 The command sequence are installing Node.js dependencies for the backend to integrate an LLM (Large Language Model) with SPYDER Digital Twin app.